TheHuns/TravelersApp-Web-Api/README.md

 ### Set-up

-We will be using yarn as out package manager for this project, if not already installed on your maching run
+We will be using yarn as our package manager for this project, if not already installed on your machine run

 ```
 npm i -g yarn
 ```

-To get started, run the following commands in the root of the project:
+To get started, run the following command in the root of the project:

 ```
 yarn install-all